ssvlabs/ssv-dkg/README.md

 --logFilePath: ./initiator_logs/debug.log # a file path to write logs into
 ```

-Its also possible to use yaml configuration file `./config/initiator.yaml` for parameters. `ssv-dkg` will be looking for this file at `./config/` folder at the same root as the binary.
+It is also possible to use YAML configuration file.
 Example:

 ```yaml
 operatorIDs: [1, 2, 3, 4]